 4. Be aware of current and changing behaviours

 Not only are customer’s needs changing, but so are their habits.
 Keep an eye out for changing behaviours.
-For example, COVID-19 lockdowns have not only led to massive increases in social platform usage, they have also seen significant shifts in when people are active.
+For example, COVID-19 lockdowns have not only led to massive increases in social media usage, they have also seen significant shifts in when people are active.
 New data suggests the best times to post on social media have changed.

 5. If you haven’t already, get started on social media